 There is a common trick philosophers and physicists employ.
 To make progress, we replace one set of unknowns with another (hopefully, smaller set) of unknowns.
 In this case, some theoretical physicists are replacing the unknowns of the physical universe (space, time, matter, gravity, electric charge, spin, gluon, and many more) with “quantum superposition”, “quantum entanglement” and qubit network properties, entropies, etc. But, they are doing this “replacement” in a very sketchy way with lots of hand-waving.
 At this point there is no concrete theory explaining how the emergence (emanation) happens in detail but progress is being made.
 Do not underestimate the zeal of these physicists!

 In the “primordial qubit network” perspective, quantum entanglement is more fundamental than time.
 Remember we are talking about the emergence of what I call space-time-matter which emphasizes the simultaneous emergence of matter, space and time together.
 Quantum entanglement being more fundamental than space-time-matter is a radical hypothesis.
-As we gain more understanding of quantum entanglement these discussion will become more interesting.
+As we gain more understanding of quantum entanglement these discussions will become more interesting.

 At first glance, the idea of physical universe being a geometrical representation of a network of primordial qubits seems to be consistent with the Eastern philosophy’s concept of space-time-matter emerging from the Cosmic Citta.
 Both perspectives envision an earlier more fundamental stage (primordial fabric).
 In the Eastern philosophy the primordial fabric is known as the Cosmic Citta.
 Modern theoretical physicists are theorizing that the primordial fabric is a network of qubits.
 This gives the primordial fabric a mathematical character.
 The literal meaning of Cosmic Citta is cosmic mind-stuff.
 There is a similarity here.